conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `object`

 Partials that used in the main template, if any.
-The key should be the partial name and the value should be handlebars template strings. **NOTE**: This value will overwrite `headerPartial`, `commitPartial` and `footerPartial`.
+The key should be the partial name and the value should be handlebars template strings.
 If you are using handlebars template files, read files by yourself.

 ## Customization Guide